magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something before a product page is displayed on the frontend
+*  If one wants to do something before a product page is displayed on the frontend

 ### 74. catalog_prepare_price_select